treangenlab/somatem-docs/bioinformatic_tools_planner.md

 - [aviary](https://github.com/rhysnewell/aviary) is a snakemake workflow that Austin espouses, but Todd doesn't like that it's not published.
 > (_Austin_) This is the pipeline used for our previous depletion paper and also put together by Ben woodcraft’s group, has singlem and all the rest of their m tools
 - [cloudres](https://github.com/maxlcummins/cloudres): MLST assignment and AMR detection. _could learn/borrow code_
+- [mmlong2](https://github.com/Serka-M/mmlong2) Genome-centric long-read metagenomics workflow for automated recovery and analysis of prokaryotic genomes with Nanopore or PacBio HiFi sequencing data.
+- [MUFFIN](https://github.com/RVanDamme/MUFFIN) MUFFIN is a hybrid assembly and differential binning workflow for metagenomics, transcriptomics and pathway analysis.
 - [mapo tofu](https://github.com/ikmb/TOFU-MAaPO) is a nextflow pipeline for short reads.
   - Can borrow their [Sylph module](https://github.com/ikmb/TOFU-MAaPO/blob/master/modules/sylph.nf)?
 - [BugBuster](https://github.com/gene2dis/BugBuster)